Das-Kollektiv/tdme2/README.md

         - to implement GUI application flow(WIP)
     - supports position and color based effects in combination with conditions that can also be defined via XML
     - unicode support via UTF8
     - MiniScript
         - very small implementation of a scripting language
         - runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
         - can be easily extended by writing state machine machine states and script methods in C++
         - works with the following data types: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
         - when calling script methods/returning from methods it does not use references or pointers but only value by copy
         - supports user script functions and recursion
         - supports kind of references by optionally assigning back argument values to variables
         - supports operators by operator to method mapping by a preprocessor run
         - supports loops and conditions
+        - supports programming with classes style programming
+          - for string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set data types
+          - custom data types and custom script classes are planned
-	- sort of event based
+        - supports event like programming
+        - can be transpiled to C++
         - how to use:
           - each script is attached to a game entity
           - communication between script instances is possible by
             - using callable functions
             - sending signals with arguments
           - complex logic should still be implemented by a game developer in C++ by extending MiniScript
           - game designers can use MiniScript + those methods to implement high level game logic
         - MiniScript methods/states know about them self, so a whole documentation for MiniScript usage can be generated later
-	- can be transpiled to C++
 - Networking module, which consists of
     - UDP server
         - n:m threading model with non blocked IO via kernel event mechanismns(epoll, kqueue or select)